compneurobilbao/compneuro-atrophymapping/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](./LICENSE) file for details

 ## TODO (highest priority first)
-- [ ] Adapt the code to work with joint VBM analysis, not per group
+- [ ] Adapt the code to work with joint VBM analysis, not per group (new branch)
 - [ ] Add a section on how to install
 - [ ] Dockerize